elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

 1. Notebooks or Python scripts are executed in containers.
    ![Notebooks or Python scripts are executed in Docker containers](doc/images/execution_environment.png)

    When you configure a node you identify the _runtime image_, which will be used to instantiate the container.
+You can choose from a set of pre-configured public images or [register your own](https://elyra.readthedocs.io/en/latest/user_guide/runtime-image-conf.html).

+   > Custom images must meet certain requirements, as stated in the documentation, and should have all prerequisite packages pre-installed to assure the same package versions are used across multiple pipeline executions.

-You can choose from a set of pre-configured public images or [provide your own](https://elyra.readthedocs.io/en/latest/user_guide/runtime-image-conf.html).
-If you provide your own image Python 3 and `curl` must be pre-installed.
-In this tutorial you'll use the stock `Pandas` image to run the notebook or script and all other notebooks.
+   In this tutorial you'll use the stock `Pandas` container image to run the notebook or script and all other notebooks.

    ![Configure runtime image](doc/images/configure_runtime_image.png)